Kick Streaming: What Is It and How Does It Work?

 Is there advertising on Kick?

-Aside from banner ads, there’s no advertising opportunities available on Kick.
-We’re sure that in-video ad opportunities will come as the platform grows; a ‘Kick Creator Program’ has been rumored to launch alongside advertising, paying streamers for every hour they broadcast.
+Aside from banner ads, there are no advertising opportunities available on Kick.
+We’re sure that in-video ad opportunities will come as the platform grows.
 Meanwhile, Twitch has a robust, established advertising model.

 Is Kick exclusive?

 However, in June 2023, Twitch introduced a $25 dollar termination fee for Affiliates.
-Smelling an opportunity, Kick offered to cover this fee, as long as the Affiliate joins Kick instead.
-So, not quite exclusive, but positioning itself as an alternative!
+Smelling an opportunity, Kick offered to cover this fee, as long as the Affiliate then joined Kick instead.
+So, not quite exclusive, but positioning itself as an alternative.

 Does Kick streaming allow NSFW content?